Borderline Personality Disorder: A Summary

 -- Madonna, Borderline (1983)

 The famous Madonna song, for what it's worth, actually is not about BPD, but for those in a close relationship with a pwBPD, they experience of having one's love "pushed" and that the close ally may lose their own mind is a very common experience.
 A common descriptor used by both pwBPD and their loved ones is that the experience is like being on an emotional roller-coaster.
-Many of those who have experienced a relationship with a pwBPD describe a cycle of behaviour that, if consciously carried out, would constitute manipulative abuse (Brüne, 2016).
-Instead, the actions carried out by a pwBPD are unconsciously driven as they desperately fear abandonment whilst at the same time having high levels of chronic mistrust and a belief that they are unlovable.
+Many of those who have experienced a relationship with a pwBPD describe a cycle of behaviour that, constitutes manipulative abuse (Brüne, 2016).
+The actions carried out by a pwBPD are unconsciously driven as they desperately fear abandonment whilst at the same time having high levels of chronic mistrust and a belief that they are unlovable, and a lack of object constancy with their loved ones (Matejko, 2022).

 A typical cycle will consist of an initial and often incredible connection between the pwBPD and their loved one, their "favourite person" as described in the culture.
 The pwBPD will engage in "mirroring", elevating their loved one, affirming their beliefs, dreams, and activities, and will present themselves as exciting and adventurous in the process.
 For the loved one, they will often describe the experience in highly romantic terms, such as finally meeting their soulmate.
 This experience, however, does not last; the inevitable flaws of the loved one and the affective instability of the pwBPD will usually mean that the pwBPD will engage in "splitting" against their loved one.
 Where once they were exalted, they are now treated with equivalent disdain (often with rage and vitriol), and will soon be discarded.
 During the negative side of the split, the pwBPD, with far greater frequency than others, will establish a new love interest (Michael, 2021).
 "Splitting" itself is a malformed defense mechanism on the part of the person with BPD (Fetruck et al, 2018) where they convince themselves of the validity of the impending discard.